Chapter 4 Unbroken Stare

 "I picked it just for you."

-The dress really was beautiful.
-Soft.
-Elegant.
-Carefully chosen.
+The dress was beautiful.

 And somehow, that made everything worse.

-But standing there now, I realized that dream was dead.
+But that dream was dead now.

 Luna Lorraine would become Ruby's mother instead.

-Bitterness twisted violently inside me.
+Bitterness twisted inside her.

-I hated Ruby.
+She hated Ruby.

-But the anger I felt toward Eugene was worse.
+But Irene's anger toward Eugene was worse.

 Far worse.